-SFAs MUST complete an application for each site planning to participate, and it must be sent to the State agency prior to August 1 of the base year.
-The district will contact the State agency to obtain a copy of the application or locate it in Other Documents under the CEP and Provision section.
+SFAs MUST complete an application on each site, and it must be sent to OSDE prior to August 1 of the base year.
+The district will contact OSDE to get a copy of the application.

-3. Record-keeping requirements:
+Record-keeping requirements:

 SFAs of sites implementing Provision 3 must retain records related to the implementation of the provision for as long as the entity is operating the provision.
 Failure to maintain sufficient records shall result in the State agency requiring the site to return to standard meal-counting and meal-claiming procedures and/or fiscal action for the entire year in which records are not found.